joaohenggeler/eternal-wanderer/README.md

 # Eternal Wanderer

-A Python bot that collects archived web page metadata from the Wayback Machine, records short videos of archived web pages, and publishes them to Twitter.
+A Python bot that collects archived web page metadata from the Wayback Machine, records short videos of archived web pages, and publishes them to Twitter and Mastodon.

 With over 682 billion web pages saved since 1996, the [Wayback Machine](https://web.archive.org/) is a great resource for exploring the early internet.
 One project that takes advantage of this archive is [wayback_exe](https://github.com/muffinista/wayback_exe), a bot that generates images of old web pages.
 The Eternal Wanderer extends this idea and records videos of these old pages so that any audiovisual media like Flash movies, Java applets, VRML worlds, and MIDI music can also be experienced.